Our mission is to help empower autistics to reach their maximum potential in their careers, studies, and lives.

 Research has shown that typical autistic characteristics such as attention to detail, affinity for repetitive tasks, and introversion are all traits that lend themselves to becoming a successful employee within the tech industry.
 For this reason, some researchers have dubbed autism the “Geek Syndrome”.
 With the $50k+ average annual salary for entry-level, full-time web developers, tech is an attractive industry to pursue careers in.

 Over the last decade, companies such as Microsoft and SAP have implemented autism hiring initiatives.
-This was done not to combat autistic unemployment, but because they have seen that adults with autism can be exceptional employees and drive innovation when provided the right structure, mentorship, and on-boarding.
+This was done not to combat autistic unemployment or for corporate social responsibility, but because they have seen that adults with autism can be exceptional employees and drive innovation when provided the right structure, mentorship, and on-boarding.

 Positive Characteristics of Autistic Employees in the Workforce